Building a Scalable OTT Platform: Architecture, Tech Stack & Monetization Models (2026 Guide)

 Security is no longer a back-office checkbox, and now it’s a frontline requirement for a scalable OTT platform.
 Piracy, credential abuse, and data privacy concerns can erode revenue and trust faster than most operators anticipate.
 A well-architected OTT platform needs to balance accessibility with strict controls, ensuring both viewers and rights holders are protected.

-• Deploy DRM for premium and licensed content
+• DRM for licensed/premium content

-• Enable geo/IP restrictions where distribution rights require it
+• geo/IP restrictions for rights windows

 Build vs. Buy: What to Outsource